-- Selective laser trabeculoplasty (SLT) uses laser pulses directed at the drainage outflow channels to stimulate the cells to clear away the debris and improve outflow, which in turn lowers the eye pressure.
-The laser is very safe, but its effect can wear off after a few years. - YAG laser peripheral iridotomy is used in angle-closure glaucoma to create a channel in the iris (coloured part of your eye), which opens up the drainage angle and prevents progression of the disease.
+- Selective laser trabeculoplasty (SLT) uses laser pulses directed at the drainage outflow channels to stimulate the cells to clear away the debris and improve outflow, which in turn lowers the eye pressure. - YAG laser peripheral iridotomy is used in angle-closure glaucoma to create a channel in the iris (coloured part of your eye), which opens up the drainage angle and prevents progression of the disease.